haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% highlight bash %}

-$ kubectl config set-cluster jdoe \
+$ kubectl config set-cluster gary \
      --certificate-authority \
      ~/.minikube/ca.crt \
      --server https://192.168.99.100:8443

 {% endhighlight %}

-This will create a new cluster for `jdoe`.
+This will create a new cluster for `gary`.
 You can view the cluster config by running `kubectl config view`.

 #### Add credentials (User task)